 Pittsburgh—a vibrant city rich in culture and characterized by rivers and hillsides, international corporations, and ethnic neighborhoods—is an ideal place for international students.
 The city is a national leader in higher education, health care, robotics, and green building technology.
 And you’ll find that native Pittsburghers are famous for their warm welcomes and friendliness.

 Duquesne’s central location puts you close to a wide range of cultural and recreational activities.
 You can also enjoy hiking, camping, and cycling in nearby parks.
 And commuters can find many friendly, safe neighborhoods close to campus.

 Our international community

-Duquesne’s Office of International Programs understands the challenges and opportunities of being an international student far away from home.
+Duquesne’s Center for Global Engagement understands the challenges and opportunities of being an international student far away from home.
 We assist you at every step of the application and arrival process and support you during your time at Duquesne.
 Our Cultural Ambassadors (CAs) are staff and student mentors who connect with you via email, Facebook, and other social media as soon as you apply to Duquesne.
 CAs can help you become part of the Duquesne community before you even arrive!

 Selection and admission